COVID-19: Information regarding Boost and the Awards Industry

 Are awards still going ahead?

-Our survey of awards organisers (see full article here) and our continuous monitoring of the awards industry shows that most awards with events in the next few months are delaying their events, with a smaller number making them online only.
-A significant number are also delaying their entry deadlines too.
+Our survey of awards organisers (see full article here) and our continuous monitoring of the awards industry shows that most awards with events in the next few months are delaying the ceremonies, with a smaller number making them online only.
+A significant number are also delaying their entry submission deadlines.

-Awards run all round the calendar though, so a majority of awards have their event from October onwards and are not announcing changes yet.
+Award schemes run all year round though, so a majority have their main event from October onwards and are not announcing changes yet.

 Is it worth entering this year?